Article ID: kb00360Last Modified: 14-Apr-2026

 Get-Service QEMU-GA

-Ensure the service is running and set to start automatically.
+Ensure the service is running and is set to start automatically.

 Verify Guest Agent Communication